Extra-twisted connected sum G_2-manifolds: Building blocks from semi-Fano 3-folds

 We could produce blocks from 21 further cases in \cite[Table 1]{blanc12} in a similar way, but let us instead restrict attention to the case of rank 2 ``semi del Pezzo 3-folds'' (\ie semi-Fanos of index 2), where Jahnke-Peternell \cite{jahnke08} have provided a complete classification.

 Example \ref{ex:mm2}$_{35}$ produced a Fano 3-fold of index 2 by blowing up $\PP^3$ at a point.
 It is true more generally that the canonical bundle being even is preserved by blowing up a point, but the Fano condition is not.
 However, for 4 of the 5 families of index 2 Fanos the blow-up has small anticanonical morphism.
+(The remaining case is considered in \S\ref{subsec:adhoc}.)

 \begin{ex} For $2 \leq d \leq 5$, let $X'$ be a Fano of rank 1, index 2 and degree $d$ as in Example~\ref{ex:rk1index2}$_d$.
 Blowing up $X'$ at a generic point $p$ yields a semi-Fano $X$ \cite[Theorem 3.7]{jahnke08}.